YIO-Remote/remote-os/README.md

 For details about the YIO Remote, please visit our documentation wiki: <https://github.com/YIO-Remote/documentation/wiki>

-This repository contains the custom Linux OS built with [buildroot](https://www.buildroot.org/) for the YIO Remote.
+This repository contains the custom Linux OS for the YIO Remote application.
+It is built with [Buildroot](https://www.buildroot.org/) and managed with [Buildroot Submodule](README_buildroot-submodule.md).

 ## Build

 Requirements:

 - A Linux box or VM, otherwise Docker.
 - At least 20 GB of free space.
+A SSD is highly recommended.
 - At least 4 GB RAM.
 More RAM = better file system caching.
-- Fast CPU with many cores for quicker build times.
+- Fast CPU.
+More cores = quicker build times.
-- SSD is highly recommended.
 - Internet connection: packages will be downloaded during the build.
 - 1+ GB microSD card
   - Future images might be larger!